zhihanyang2022/tmixfit/README.md

 # em-mix-student

-*This package does not support closed-source distributions.*
+*This package does not support closed-source distributions, as it's under GNU-GPLv3 license.*

 A minimal Python package for fitting mixture of Student distributions (i.e., t distributions) to multi-dimensional datasets using the Expectation-Maximization (EM) algorithm.